 After loading the Anaconda software, we will want create the Jupyter Notebook virtual environment.
 In this example we will call it jupyter-notebook

-, we can run the commands to create a virtual environment.
-We will also specify a version directory by date 20240801
+, but you are welcome to call it anything you would like.
+We will specify a version directory by date 20240801

 for the installation of the August 2024 Jupyter Notebook virtual environment.
 This is needed for setting up a VALET package definition, and allows for multiple versions to be installed based on need.
 You will be asked to Proceed ([y]/n)?